TV4/nids/README.md

     go get -u github.com/TV4/nids

-You probably want to vendor this package using [Godep](https://github.com/tools/godep)
+You probably want to vendor this package using your favorite vendoring tool.

 # Configuration